Get started free

 Then it happened again: May 6

-Less than two weeks after the April 20-21 outage, ShipStation's store import function broke again on May 6.
+Less than a month after the April 14 outage, ShipStation's store import function broke again on May 6.
 The error this time was revealing: "Invalid object name 'OPENJSON'" -- a SQL Server database error that points to a backend migration or compatibility issue.
 Store order imports from Shopify and other connected platforms stopped processing for hours.

 This is the kind of error that suggests infrastructure debt.
 It is not a one-time fluke.
 It is a system under strain.